-Enrol on our Fact-based Storytelling short course and benefit from a series of workshops to help more experienced writers develop skills and techniques to create engaging non-fiction pieces.
+Enrol on our Fact-based Storytelling short course and benefit from a series of workshops to develop skills and techniques to create engaging non-fiction pieces.

-Over five monthly Saturdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.
+Over twelve weeks you will look at the way narrative drives different genres including memoir, biography, travel and food writing.

-The course centres on providing support and ideas via discussion and feedback for your own specific projects, possibly started in Narrative Non-Fiction.
+The course centres on providing support and ideas via discussion and feedback for your own specific projects.

 “ Marcelle is an insightful and superb Wordsmith and Teacher.
 She took my work to a whole new level, way above my expectations. ”

 “ The course is fantastic for anyone who wants to write non fiction articles through to book length works.
 The tutor Marcelle Bernstein was incredibly supportive, encouraging and creative, our small class was the perfect place to workshop our pieces, get critical feedback and learn more about the craft of writing. ”